Dimitris-Toulis/sprig-dungeon-crawler/README.md

   - Plant machine: Spawns a plant on top of you
   - Gate machine: Destroys gates and turns into smoke
 - Arrow (black): Suggests a direction to go to
 - Arrow (red): Enforces a direction to go to
+- Altar: ???